catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

  ssllabs-scan v1.3.0 (stable $Id: 81cb03888c46dd07fb4d97acffa6768b692efa49 $)
  API location: https://api.ssllabs.com/api/v2

-Using Packer with Windows on the Catalyst Cloud
+Using Packer with Windows on the Sky TV
 ===============================================

 .. note::

-  At this time, due to a known issue in the Catalyst Cloud, it is not possible to deploy a Windows image using Packer directly from the publicly available Windows image.
+  At this time, due to a known issue in the Sky TV, it is not possible to deploy a Windows image using Packer directly from the publicly available Windows image.

-  In order to overcome this limitation, it is necessary to deploy a new temporary Windows instance in the Catalyst Cloud.
+  In order to overcome this limitation, it is necessary to deploy a new temporary Windows instance in the Sky TV.
 When launching this instance, you need to say Yes to ``Create New Volume`` when selecting the ``Instance Source``.